 Well, that is the whole point of this entire offering, so the basic ideas, and the details, bear repetition until it is firmly drilled into our psyche.

-A Rishi’s process of Storytelling, is fundamentally a Yagnya driven by their calling to Self-Actualize, by manifesting their Idealized Self and overcoming Psychic Viruses, and telling these tales vividly and with deep import.
+A Rishi’s process of Storytelling, is fundamentally a Yagnya driven by their calling to Self-Actualize their Idealized Self, a task which requires overcoming the identity limiting baggage of Psychic Viruses, and, having successfully done so, telling these tales of superhuman first-hand experiences to rapt audiences.

 And then as the drama of Life unfolds, the Rishi narrates these ever enduring stories from their first-hand दर्शन Darshan, their Fresh Creative Moment, of having witnessed this cosmic drama of Consciousness.

 And moves on to another tale, or another twist in the eternal Tale!

 Twists in the Tale

 Although it’s not formulaic, after all we are capricious, playful Humans, usually everything goes to plan if the Rishi continues their Yoga practices.